MercierCharles/MercierCharles.github.io/research.md

 To answer these questions, you dig into crosspost data from Reddit—one of the most complex ecosystems of online communities.

 ---

+## 0. *The reddit dataset*

+The first, and possibly most important aspect of our study is the data.
+For this, we're using the Reddit Hyperlink Network dataset[CITE].

+This dataset contains a list of crossposts in reddit from Jan 2014 to April 2017.
+Crossposts are posts that begin in one "subreddit", or community, and are shared to another subreddit.
+So effecitvely, this dataset acts as a sort of graph, representing how communities interact, negativety is spread, and information is shared.

+In addition, we used one other dataset, the Reddit User and Subreddit Embeddings[CITE].
+This gives us "embeddings" for users and subreddits.
+In the case of users, these embeddings capture user activity.
+And in the case of subreddits, these embeddings act as a sort of overview of how the users in each subreddit behaves.
+While we will not go deep into embeddings, they essentially allow us to compare how similar two users or subreddits are.
+If two users have similar embeddings, they likely act in similar ways and visit similar subreddits.

 ## 1. *How hostile are subreddit interactions, really?*